uz-gaz/Tertimuss/README.md

 The diagram saved is the following:
 ![Execution example](./docs/images/readme/execution_example.svg)

-Please visit the tutorials page in the wiki to view more usage examples.
+Please visit the [tutorials](./docs/tutorials/index.md) to view more usage examples.

-Also, you can check the reference page in the wiki to view the description of all the available functions and classes.
+Also, you can check the docstrings to view the description of all the available functions and classes.
 This information can equally be accessed through the help command in a Python terminal (e.g. import tertimuss; help(tertimuss))

 ## Contributing
 You can contribute either by adding your scheduler implementation, adding new features to the framework, or proposing new features.
 In case you want to add a new scheduler implementation or a new feature, fork this repository and implement the new features in the development branch.
 Then send a pull request from your development branch to the development branch in this repository.
-For a more detailed explanation of the architecture of Tertimuss as well as some development guides, visit the development page in the wiki.
+For a more detailed explanation of the architecture of Tertimuss as well as some development guides, visit the [development guide](./docs/development/index.md).
 In case you only want to propose a new feature or reporting a bug, use the issues section.

 ## Cite us